We earn a commission for products purchased through some links in this article.

-Tone your upper arms with these easy, everyday toning exercises.
-If you dread wearing strappy tops because of your bingo wings, tighten your upper arm muscles with these simple exercises
+If you dread wearing strappy tops because of your bingo wings, tighten your upper arm muscles with these simple toning exercises for bingo wings.

-Looking for some simple ways to tone your arms and beat bingo wings for good?
-You’ve come to the right place.
+Are you looking for some simple ways to tone your arms and beat bingo wings for good?
+Then you’ve come to the right place.

 Swimming is one of the best exercises you can do!
 It works every muscle in your body, but can be especially beneficial for your arms.

 All kinds of strokes can help to tone your upper arms and shoulders, so choose from backstroke, butterfly, front crawl - whatever you feel most comfortable with - and do as many laps as you can, focusing on powering your body with your arms more than your legs.
 Head to the local pool at least three times a week to see the maximum results.

 OK, so a bit of stretching isn't going to melt your bingo wings away instantly, but regular stretching, say five times a day, will make muscles longer and leaner and it's a great way to release stress and stay flexible.